Bobsamlee/Data-Analysis-Portfolio/README.md

 	Province = 'Ontario'
 	AND
 	Product_Sub_Category = 'Appliances'
+	"Total sales of appliances in Ontario is $202,346.8"

 4. Advise for the management of KMS on what to do to increase the revenue from the bottom 10 customers--------